rycolos/gkserver-config/README.md

 # gkserver-config
-...is the documentation and key config files to provision and run my home server — gkserver.
+...is the documentation and key config files to provision and run my home server — *gkserver*.

 ## Why “gkserver”?

 Important stuff first… and I’m always fascinated by the naming conventions people apply to their projects, from boats, to guitars, to computer hardware, and software releases.
-My home server’s hostname is *gkserver*.

 Fans of King of the Hill may recall GH aka “Good Hank,” Cotton HIll’s new baby, Hank’s half-brother, and Bobby’s newborn uncle.

 <img src="https://preview.redd.it/ol24q6vy94d71.jpg?auto=webp&s=feab8a307dd1c6d0b9866f9cff7a696381778b80" width="400">

 The first iteration of this server, KeplerNAS, was named after my wonderful-but-unruly cat, Kepler.
 I like my cat more than my home server, but sometimes he’s bad and gkserver is always good.
-And gkserver is certainly better than the old KeplerNAS.
+And gkserver is certainly better than its ancestor, KeplerNAS.

 ## Why am I doing this?

-I originally built the old KeplerNas for file storage because I couldn’t justify Apple’s exorbitant storage costs and my Macbook’s drive was quickly filling up.
+I built the original KeplerNas for file storage because I couldn’t justify Apple’s exorbitant storage costs and my Macbook’s drive was quickly filling up.
+I used a Pi4 and an 8TB external drive.
 Hanging an external HDD off a Pi case (over USB 3.0) speeds was getting old, so I rebuilt it with better hardware in 2021.
 I started to run additional services, mostly containerized with [Docker](https://www.docker.com), and quickly began to outgrow the OS drive where I was storing my Docker data.
 Which brings us to now.

 I needed to upgrade to a 1TB OS drive (and something a bit more robust than a WD Blue).
 I also wanted to migrate from Linux Mint to Ubuntu Server.
 I originally thought it’d be nice to have a GUI option, but I haven’t used it in months in favor of SSH and tmux, so why waste the resources?